 If you’re looking to buy gifts or souvenirs to commemorate your trips, or even for the pure appreciation of their artistry, the Joska Crystal Factory should not be missed.
 You’ll be dazzled by all the whimsical shapes and colors inside and out of this iconic glass factory—you might even get the chance to create your own watering bulb by blowing glass.
 Make sure to pack them well in your suitcase for the trip home.

 I’m pretty sure this goes without saying, but you should definitely indulge in the German cuisine even though it often gets a bad rap—which is actually unfair given the huge regional variations and the growing number of Michelin-starred restaurants in the South-West.
-Even if you’re not a fan of sausages, or don’t drink a lot of beer, no one could deny their extraordinary variation and rich creativity in baking, from dark rye to richly seeded and wholegrain breads and, of course, pretzels which go hand-in-hand with a German sausage and pint of beer!
+Even if you’re not a fan of sausages, or don’t drink a lot of beer, no one could deny their extraordinary variation and rich creativity in baking, from dark rye to richly seeded and wholegrain breads, a huge range of cookies and pastries and, of course, pretzels which go hand-in-hand with a German sausage and pint of beer!

 Some links for you to learn more or plan your trip